FacuM/shellscripts/shell/README.md

 ### back

-Go back to the previous directory.
+Go back to the previous directory. `back` will also loop your request if ran multiple times without issuing `goto` again.

 `back`